As an Amazon Associate I earn from qualifying purchases.

-If you do not take this into account, you cannot have a responsible behavior towards nature when you climb outdoor.
+If you do not take this into account, you cannot have responsible behavior towards nature when you climb outdoor.

 Here, it is simply common sense.

-Avoid leaving your garbage at the foot of the cliffs, prevent from damaging the rock, pay attention to the surrounding flora and fauna, …
+Avoid leaving your garbage at the foot of the cliffs, prevent damaging the rock, pay attention to the surrounding flora and fauna, …

 In short, be environmentally responsible!

 Beginner’s mistake #7: You want to train every day to progress more quickly

 You have just discovered rock climbing and a sense of euphoria prevails.

 You want to make progress as quickly as possible.

 And for this, you’ll climb every day.
 Even if your body hurts everywhere.